May 2013

 Rick Perry: The Best Little Whore In Texas

 Rick Perry: The Best Little Whore In Texas The Texas governor has one driving passion: selling off government to the highest bidder By Matt Taibbi October 26, 2011 8:00 AM ET In an era when there's exponentially more money in politics than we've ever seen before, Perry is the candidate who is exponentially more willing than we've ever seen before to whore himself out for that money.
-On the human level he is a nonpersonality, an ...
+On the human level he is a nonpersonality, an almost perfect cipher ...
 Full Story

 “Puppies are nice, but who paid for the ad?”